 - The school culture and ethos is inclusive, positive and friendly and pupils at all levels are helped to achieve their potential.

 - We aim to provide pupils with memorable experiences, in addition to diverse and rich opportunities, from which children can learn and develop a range of transferable skills.

 East Hanningfield Curriculum Organisation

 Teachers plan both individually and collaboratively.
 The teaching team collaborates termly to ensure that planning is progressive and spiral and meets the current developing needs of the school.
-As we have mixed age classes we have a two year cycle in KS2 and a three year cycle in EYFS and KS1.
+As we have mixed age classes we have a two year cycle in KS1 and KS2.

 Varied and engaging topics are planned across the years which enable the children to develop a real interest in, and a depth of understanding of, the specific subject leading the topic.
 The topics are cross curricular and although often one subject is focused upon teachers are mindful to plan in many opportunities for applying the taught skills and knowledge of other foundation subjects.
 Reading opportunities and vocabulary development opportunities are identified as a priority and sought in every topic.
 Exciting entry points are planned to introduce the topics which enthuse the children and generate questions and interest.

 Fundamental British Values and SMSC Values are embedded in the topics and may also be taught as part of a theme day or week across school.
 For example Anti-Bullying Week and Be Kinder weeks are planned for the whole school.

 Teachers all have doors to the outdoor areas and they plan to make use of the grounds as often as possible to make teaching engaging, varied and memorable.
 Our outdoor learning environment includes opportunities to study in our:

 Early years use the outdoors for their curriculum and spend a dedicated day a week learning outdoors.